CodyDegraffeNiles/CodyDegraffeNiles/README.md

 - ⚡ Fun fact: ...
 -->

-As a software enginner, my favorite part of the job is, surprisingly, debbugging.
+My favorite part of coding is, surprisingly, debbugging.
 I enjoy the sense of accomplishment as well as wonder that comes with squashing a particularly hard bug and see code working as intended.
 I, especially, enjoy collobarting with others to fully breakdown what is causing the bug and fixing it.

 Feel free to contact me at codypdniles@gmail.com.